yogi1308/cli-art/README.md

 ```
 ## ✨ Command-Line Options

 Here is the full list of arguments you can use.
-Remeber you can see this menu at any time by running `./cli-art --help`.
-## ✨ Command-Line Options

-Here is the full list of arguments you can use.
-You can see this menu at any time by running `./cli-art --help`.
+Remember you can see this menu at any time by running `./cli-art --help`.

 | Argument | Default | Description |
 | :--- | :--- | :--- |